blaizard/bzd/README.md

 ### On NixOs

-Use the following user environemt:
+Use the following user environment:

 ```bash
 nix-shell --pure ./tools/bazel.nix